-In the U.S., there are a variety of forms of patch used most to record professional voice talent in a studio separate from the client/producers for commercials, industrials (corporate narrations), network promos, and documentaries, to name a few.
+In the U.S., there are a variety of forms of patch used to record professional voice talent in remote locations for commercials, industrials (corporate narrations), documentaries, animations, games, network and local affiliate promos to name a few.
 (Patching allows voice talent from across the country to service voiceover projects by connecting virtually to projects being produced thousands of miles away.)
-The most common forms are: phone patch, Skype, ISDN (Integrated Services Digital Network) and ISDN alternatives, such as Source Connect, SourceConnect Now and ipDTL (Internet Protocol Down The Line).
+The most common forms are: phone patch, ZOOM, ISDN (Integrated Services Digital Network) and the two prominent ISDN alternatives, Source Connect and ipDTL (Internet Protocol Down The Line).

 – ISDN has expensive installation costs

 – ISDN requires some recording technology insight and savvy should you need to effectively problem solve during a session (and you most certainly will)

 – ISDN has on-going, monthly charges, whether you’re using it or not